 - Gel hand cleaner/sanitizer.

-Note: We can add medical supplies as per the special needs of the trekkers to the first-aid kit given above.
+Note: We can add medical supplies per the trekkers' unique needs to the first-aid kit given above.

 IMPORTANT DOCUMENTS AND ITEMS

-- Dollars, pounds, or Euros in cash for purchasing a Nepali visa at Kathmandu airport, for paying for restaurants and hotels, for gratuities, snacks, and purchasing your own drinks and gifts.
+- Dollars, pounds, or Euros in cash for purchasing a Nepali visa at Kathmandu airport, for paying for restaurants and hotels, for gratuities, snacks, and for purchasing your drinks and gifts.

 - Credit cards, Bank/ATM/Cash machine cards for withdrawing funds from cash machines (bring a photocopy of your cards), traveler's checks, etc